SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/exercises/EXERCISE5/README.md

-# Exercise 5 - Assign entitlements to a subaccount
+# Exercise 5 - Create service instances and app subscriptions

 ## Goal of this Exercise 🎯